Illinois COVID-19: IL again breaks COVID-19 daily record with 10,376 new cases, 49 deaths

 Long lines for COVID-19 testing have been reported in Chicago as well as Waukegan, Arlington Heights, Aurora, Wheaton and South Holland.

-The DuPage County Health Department said it ran out of tests Thursday morning.
+The DuPage County Health Department said it ran out of tests Thursday morning, but the county health department announced Friday of upcoming mobile testing opportunities.

+The IDPH will manage the site, which will be at Churchville Middle School, 155 E. Victory Parkway in Elmhurst, from 9 a.m. to 5 p.m.
+Monday and Tuesday and at Glendale Heights Aquatics Center, 240 Civic Center Plaza in Glendale Heights, from 9 a.m. to 5 p.m.
+Thursday and Nov.
+19.

 After election rallies, in-person voting and protests, officials are encouraging more people to get tested.